karthikkeyan/CircularSeek/README.md

 ```

-so if the user touches anywhere in/around the thumb view, we are beginning the event.
+so if only user touches anywhere in/around the thumb view, we are beginning the event.

 ### Move